nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 # Enhancement Proposal

 This document describes the process of submitting an Enhancement Proposal.
-Enhancement Proposals are a way to propose, communicate, and coordinate on new features for the NGINX Kubernetes Gateway.
+Enhancement Proposals are a way to propose, communicate, and coordinate on enhancements for the NGINX Kubernetes Gateway.
 It is based off of the [Gateway Enhancement Proposals](https://github.com/kubernetes-sigs/gateway-api/blob/main/geps/overview.md).
 Their purpose is to: